bashtage/arch/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 -  Numba (0.35+) will be used if available **and** when installed using
-   the –no-binary option
+   the --no-binary option
 -  IPython (5.0+) is required to run the notebooks

 Installing
 ~~~~~~~~~~

--  Cython (0.24+, if not using –no-binary)
+-  Cython (0.24+, if not using --no-binary)
 -  py.test (For tests)
 -  sphinx (to build docs)
 -  guzzle_sphinx_theme (to build docs)